Practical knowledge2025-07-01T12:04:29+02:00

 8.

-How long is the driving ban valid for?
+How long does the driving ban last?

 Answer: The driving ban is valid until you have: